Vic Stasiuk: Playing career

+Coaching career

 After retiring, Stasiuk moved to coaching.
-He took over the Pittsburgh Hornets of the American Hockey League for two seasons and later led the same league's Quebec Aces to back-to-back losses in the Calder Cup finals.
+He took over the Pittsburgh Hornets of the American Hockey League for two seasons and later led the same league's Quebec Aces to back-to-back losses in the Calder Cup finals. in 1967–68 he was awarded the inaugural Louis A. R. Pieri Memorial Award.
 Immediately after coaching the EHL Jersey Devils from 1966-68, Stasiuk earned a job with the Philadelphia Flyers.
-His team finished out of the playoffs by a single point in 1969-70, and then were eliminated in the first round of the postseason the next year.
+His team finished out of the playoffs by a single point in 1969-70 and then was eliminated in the first round of the postseason the next year.
 Stasiuk was fired after the 1970-71 season; the Flyers offered him a scouting position, but he took a head coaching job three games into the NHL season with the California Golden Seals.
-Stasiuk was fired after the season due to a stylistic conflict with management, and he then spent one year behind the bench of the Vancouver Canucks before settling into a career in junior hockey coaching.
+Stasiuk was fired after the season due to a stylistic conflict with management, and he then spent one year behind the bench of the Vancouver Canucks before settling into a career in junior hockey coaching, both in Taber coaching them to back to back finals appearances in 1976 and 1977 he finished he coaching career with Medicine Hat in 1979.

+Retirement

+During his retirement Stasiuk enjoyed playing golf, Stasiuk also owned a farm which he converted into Paradise Canyon Golf Course in Lethbridge which he managed for most of his retirement.
+After his passing the new owners built a lounge area titled Vic’s lounge in his honor.